akranga/mafia-serverless/README.md

 ...then you feel free to proceed with this activity.
 Otherwise you might want to correct error first.

 !!!
-Please apply same modifications as they were for for *Lab 01.1* and then add the following
+Please apply same modifications as they were for for *LAB 01.1* and then add the following

 ```python
 def game_state_handler(event, context):